-Allow me to open a very large can of worms.
+Allow me to open a large can of worms.
 English spelling, as virtually everyone will admit, is absurdly complicated—and much more so than that of most other modern languages.
 While this situation may be good for editors and those who make dictionaries and spelling checkers, it’s bad for nearly everyone else.
 People learning English—whether as a first language or later in life—struggle to memorize innumerable exceptions to an already long list of spelling rules.
 But those of us who have known the language all our lives also struggle constantly to write it correctly, lest we embarrass ourselves or betray a lack of attention to detail.
 Why do we all endure such pain?
 It seems pointless.
 And so, as many language authorities have proposed over a period of more than 200 years, why not simply fix it?
 Why not simplify English spelling so that it looks the way it sounds, and make the entire problem go away?
 Spelling reform has occurred in other languages, with dramatic results in improved literacy rates and easier communication for everyone.
 Isn’t it about time we did the same thing for English?

 At first blush, this seems like a no-brainer, a long-overdue exercise—one that we might as well get out of the way now, because it will only be harder later on.
 And yet, beneath the surface of this noble idea lurk extraordinarily pesky issues.
-As annoyed as I get when I read misspelled words, and as sympathetic as I am to the plight of those trying to learn the language, I find myself very torn over whether I could actually support an official reform of English spelling.
+As annoyed as I get when I read misspelled words, and as sympathetic as I am to the plight of those trying to learn the language, I find myself torn over whether I could actually support an official reform of English spelling.

 Wutz Rong With This Pikcher?

 The problems with English spelling, of course, are obvious with a moment’s reflection.
 We have words with silent letters that serve no apparent purpose—such as the second l at the end of “pill” or the gh in the word “eight.”
 We have letters or groups of letters that are pronounced many different ways (or sometimes not at all).
-A good example is the letters “ough,” which are pronounced “oo” in “through,” “ou” in “bough,” “oh” in “though,” “uf” in “enough,” and so on.
-We have words with different meanings that are pronounced the same but spelled differently—think “there,” “their,” and “they’re,” for example.
+A good example is the letters ough, which are pronounced “oo” in “through,” “ou” in “bough,” “oh” in “though,” “uf” in “enough,” and so on.
+We have words with different meanings that are pronounced the same but spelled differently—think “there,” “their,” and “they’re,” for instance.
 And there are countless other examples.
 Such peculiarities in spelling, for the most part, serve no useful function, and simply add to the amount of work we all need to do in learning and using the language.
 A reformed, simplified spelling system would resolve all these annoyances and many others.

 The proposal, then, is that we systematically and definitively wipe out all the anomalous spellings in English so that anyone looking at a word in print will immediately know how to pronounce it—and, conversely, anyone attempting to write English will be able to get every single spelling right the first time.
 In other words, proponents of English spelling reform want us to adopt a (mostly) phonetic orthography, perhaps along the lines of what one finds in Spanish or Indonesian.
 Needless to say, though, it’s not quite that simple.